spacelephantlabs/AIPs/AIPS/aip-33.md

 **Design choices**

-1. `token id` size (32 bytes) is an arbitrary choice inherited from [ERC721 specifications](https://github.com/ethereum/EIPs/blame/master/EIPS/eip-721.md#L270-L274) defining NFT ids as the largest unsigned integer of the EVM: `uint256` (256 bits).
+1. `token id` size (32 bytes) is an arbitrary choice inherited from [ERC721 specifications](https://github.com/ethereum/EIPs/blame/master/EIPS/eip-721.md#L270-L274) identifying NFTs as the largest unsigned integer of the EVM: `uint256` (256 bits).
+It also allows a wide variety of applications because UUIDs and sha3 outputs are of this size.
 2. `transfer type` payload is only used by de-serializer to know if following 21 bytes must be read or not.
 This choice has been made to limit the number of new transaction types.
 As an alternative, we could simply split transaction in two types `mint` and `transfer`.
 3. `Transfer` type is only used to create a new blank token or update ownership property.
 It means that we need at least two transactions to create a new token with user-defined properties.
 4. Token id is computed off-chain.
 It's a design choice easing the minting process.
 The same process is used in popular NFTs on other chains (like Cryptokitties on Ethereum).